Emergency Grant Program

 First Six-month Period

-Beyond the first six-month award, each subsequent six-month award is conditional upon the demonstration of adequate progress toward the goal of re-obtaining extramural funding for the Parent Grant or projects derived from it.
+Beyond the first six-month award, a second six-month award is conditional upon the demonstration of adequate progress toward the goal of re-obtaining extramural funding for the Parent Grant or projects derived from it.
 HCRAC reserves the right to make this determination.
-Prior to the disbursal of the second and subsequent awards (assuming that the other conditions specified below have been met), the Emergency Grant applicant must provide HCRAC with the following materials: (1) a full list of publications and presentations authored or coauthored by the applicant during the previous six-month period; (2) a complete list of expenses charged against the emergency grant to date; (3) a description of progress to date, including a narrative describing how previous critiques have been addressed and outlining a concrete strategy for obtaining continued funding for this project; and (4) copies of all grant submissions and summary statements related to the project during the previous six-month period.
-If no proposal was submitted in the previous six-month period, the applicant must provide a compelling scientific rationale for this.
-Digital copies of these materials must be provided along with a budget proposal for this period.
+Prior to the disbursal of the second award (assuming that the other conditions specified below have been met), the Emergency Grant applicant must provide HCRAC with the following materials: (1) a full list of publications and presentations authored or coauthored by the applicant during the previous six-month period; (2) a complete list of expenses charged against the emergency grant to date; (3) copies of all grant submissions and summary statements related to the project during the previous six-month period; and (4) a description of progress to date, including a narrative describing how previous critiques, if applicable, have been addressed and outlining a concrete strategy for obtaining continued funding for this project.

 Fourth Six-month Period